choupit0/MassPortCheck/README.md

 **Note that the script will detect if your Internet access is working and if the hostname used is resolvable**
 # GIF Demo
+In this demo all the outbound traffic is blocked with iptables, except for tor user:
 ![Example Demo](demo/MassPortCheck_Demo.gif)

 # Compatibility